elimkwan/Bilateral-Guided-Upsampling/README.md

 The project showcased a python implementation of Bilateral Guided Upsampling introduced by J. Chen et al. (2016), and extended its application to Tone Mapping and Gradient Enhancement Operators.

 ## Running the code
-The full pipeline is demonstrated in `main.ipynb`
+The full pipeline is demonstrated in `main.ipynb`.
+A short demo is in `demo.ipynb` which uses the `main.py` as a module.

 ## Experiment Results
 High-resolution output from the experiments are documented in `./report`